 Congratulations on deciding to live a cleaner lifestyle.
 You won’t regret it.
-An easy place to start is by switching to all natural deodorant, like Humble.
+An easy place to start is by switching to all natural deodorant, like Humble Brands.
 Say goodbye to toxic parabens, aluminum, alcohols, and dyes.
 Your armpits certainly won’t miss them.

 If you're having trouble figuring out what to look for in a natural deodorant, here are some helpful tips: